ctkjose/robobo3dr1plus/readme.md

 The nozzle is a 0.4mm for 1.75mm filament, a M6 thread, 1mm thread pitch.
 I got this replacement [set](https://amzn.to/3cshheR) in amazon.

 Thermistor is EPCOS 100k ohms, 4.7k pullup.
 You may use others but must be configured on the firmware.

 Heater Cardrige is a 12v/30w.

+Nozzles compatible with E3D V6 should also work with the stock hexagon hotend as long as its for 1.75mm filament.

+The nozzle to bed distance is 0.9mm.

 Available at:<br>
 [Amazon](https://www.amazon.com/gp/product/B00W8FL5BS/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00W8FL5BS&linkCode=as2&tag=ctk08-20&linkId=fb198b65e3dfeb2f29869fbcb71f9788)<br>
 [reprapdiscount](http://www.reprapdiscount.com/hotends/67-hexagon-hotend-set.html)<br>
 [partsbuilt](https://www.partsbuilt.com/r1-hotend-assembly-robo)<br>

-Nozzles compatible with E3D V6 should also work with the stock hexagon hotend as long as its for 1.75mm filament.

-The nozzle to bed distance is 0.9mm.

 ### Fan ###

-The stock hot end fan specs are:
+The stock hot end fan specs are:<br>
 12v Brushless Dc Mini Cooling Fan<br>
 Dimensions: 25mm X 25mm X 10mm.<br>

+The original fan has short cables that stress or get damage by heat.
+When the hotend fan is not working properly, heat can creap up the extruder throat melting the filament before it reaches the heating block causeing poor extrusion and clogs.

 Amazon [Option1](https://www.amazon.com/gp/product/B00MYNWUP4/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00MYNWUP4&linkCode=as2&tag=ctk08-20&linkId=7be85f2de951dd2294e4c2b29786ce71)<br>